Rizwan-Hasan/rizwan-hasan.github.io/content/home/experience.md

       date_start: "2022-02-01"
       date_end: false
       description: |2-
         [Allegro AI](https://allegro.ai/) is the company behind [ClearML](https://clear.ml/), the leading open source MLOps stack.
-ClearML provides a comprehensive stack to support the full lifecycle of ML/DL workloads and is used by thousands of organizations globally.
+Here, I work on solving bugs, reproducing bugs, writing tests, and small feature development using Python and use AWS for the cloud.
+Also, I’m learning and doing DevOps work using Jenkins.

 design:
     columns: "2"